upmaru/memovee-tama/tmdb-movie-browsing/querying.md

           // Use standard _source fields
         ],
         "limit": 10,
-        // CRITICAL: Break down the user's request into keywords and phrases for text search
+        // CRITICAL: Keep queries SHORT and SUCCINCT with strong keywords that match the user's intent
+        // NEVER include movie titles - extract concepts and themes instead, even if user mentions specific movies
-        // ONLY include movie titles if the user explicitly mentioned them - DO NOT add your own examples "query": "[the text query - descriptive concepts, include user-mentioned titles only]" },
+        // Focus on the most important 3-5 keywords/phrases that capture what the user wants "query": "[short, keyword-focused text query - descriptive concepts only, NO movie titles]" },
       // use the `next` property to be able to sort or filter the results from the text based search "next": "sort-or-filter-results",